Catacombe dei Cappuccini: Historical background

 Palermo's Capuchin monastery outgrew its original cemetery in the 16th century and monks began to excavate crypts below it.
 In 1599 they mummified one of their number, the recently deceased brother Silvestro of Gubbio, and placed him in the catacombs.

 Bodies were dehydrated on racks of ceramic pipes in the catacombs and sometimes later washed with vinegar.
 Some bodies were embalmed and others were enclosed in sealed glass cabinets.
 Friars were preserved with their everyday clothing and sometimes with ropes they had worn in penance.

 Initially the catacombs were intended only for deceased friars.
 However, in later centuries it became a status symbol to be entombed in the Capuchin catacombs.
 In their wills, local luminaries would ask to be preserved in certain clothes, or even have their clothes changed at regular intervals.
 Priests wore their clerical vestments, while others were clothed according to contemporary fashion.
 Relatives would visit to pray for the deceased and to maintain the body in presentable condition.

+The deceased were also arranged according to social categories, with separate sections for clergy, professionals, women and children, reinforcing the social distinctions visible in their clothing and manner of display.

 The catacombs were maintained through donations from the relatives of the deceased.
 Each new body was placed in a temporary niche and later placed into a more permanent location.
 So long as contributions continued, the body remained in its proper place but if relatives stopped sending money, the body was put aside on a shelf until they resumed payments.